 Program participants demonstrate sustained changes in attitudes and beliefs that are empirically linked with assault risk through at least six months post-seminar.

-Assault rates among program participants are lower than for non-participants 6 months post seminar, net of the effects of demographic and other background factors.
+Assault rates among program participants are nearly 66% lower than for non-participants 6 months post seminar, net of the effects of demographic and other background factors.

 More than nine out of ten program participants used what they learned to protect themselves successfully when faced with a situation that was both sexually charged and awkward or dangerous.

 Elemental is delivered as a face-to-face, media-driven seminar with time for interactive practice.
 Instructors and their assistants teach lessons and lead discussion about sexual assault, consent, effective verbal- and non-verbal communication, campus culture, gender-role socialization, environmental and alcohol awareness, and physical self-protection.
-Total instruction time is 6 hours, which can be split over multiple sessions.
+Elemental was originally designed to be taught at a 6 hour seminar but it has since been modified to allow for other teaching models as well (original 6 hour version; summer bridge 9 hour version; 1 credit-hour semester version that takes place across 16 hours).
 Students who complete the program receive 1 year of access to online review materials that cover all of the verbal and physical techniques taught during the seminar.